Switch to Annual Contracts and Add $24K–$48K Without New Clients: Pricing Protocol for $70K–$100K Operators

 Churn differences are accounted for

-Move 3: Execute Transition to Annual-First (30 days)
+Move 3: Execute 30-Day Transition From Monthly-Only to Annual-First Pricing

-Most founders hesitate at implementation.
-They “plan” to switch for 6 months.
-That’s expensive.
-Every month delayed = one month of cash flow advantage lost.
+Most founders hesitate at implementation and “plan” to switch for 6 months, which is expensive because every month you delay you lose one full month of cash flow advantage.

 Step 1: Restructure Pricing Page (Week 1, 8 hours)